 She was 48, unmarried, rich and well-connected.
 Her family had come to England with William the Conqueror.
-Her father had been knighted by King James I. Her mother was the daughter of the Lord Chief Baron of the Exchequer, who had been knighted by Queen Elizabeth I.
+King James I knighted her father, and Queen Elizabeth I knighted her maternal grandfather, Lord Chief Baron of the Exchequer.

-John Winthrop called Elizabeth, ‘a gentlewoman, an ancient maid.’
+John Winthrop called Elizabeth, a devout Puritan, ‘a gentlewoman, an ancient maid.’

-She was a devout Puritan.
 A sister and a brother, William, also migrated to Plymouth Colony.
-Elizabeth decided she wanted to convert Native Americans to Christianity.
+Elizabeth then decided she wanted to convert Native Americans to Christianity.
 She would become the first woman to found a town in the Americas.

 Elizabeth Poole left England on April 22, 1637 on the Speedwell with two friends, 14 servants, goods and 20 tons of salt for preserving fish.
-William and his family were probably already there.
+William and his family had probably already arrived.
 Another sister married the Rev. Nicholas Street, one of the first ministers in Taunton.

 Soon after she arrived, Elizabeth Poole bought a large tract of land in a settlement called Cohanett from Massasoit.
 A few Pilgrims had already settled there.